mez/mez.github.com/_posts/2017-07-21-homographynet-deep-image-homography-estimation.md

 ### Training Data Generation

-Now that we have a way to represent the homography such that we can use well known lost functions, we can start talking about how the training data is generated.
+Now that we have a way to represent the homography such that we can use well known loss functions, we can start talking about how the training data is generated.
 <p align="center">
     <img src='/public/img/hn/datagen.png' alt='Training Data Generation' />
 </p>